Gaining the Courage to Invest

 Imagine instead you were very disciplined, and you invested the same amount every month starting April 1, 2000 until February 1, 2021.
 Now let’s look at what happens over the next 20 years.

-- Businesses continue to create value and grow
+- Businesses continue to create value, grow, and pay dividends

 - Governments provide economic stimulus